cgalpin92/project2-potterquiz/README.md

     - Laptop > = 992px
     - Desktop > = 1200px

-  - I confirm that the Header and Footer are clearly defined to the user and easy to read.
+  - I confirm that the Header and Footer are clearly defined to the player and easy to read.
 The rules of the game are clearly layed out and the function of the game is simple to navigate.

   - I have tested that the create username input works and that the input is required to be a valid string input of at least one index.